angular/angular/aio/content/guide/form-validation.md

 To validate the potential alter ego, we need to consult a central database of all currently enlisted heroes.
 The process is asynchronous, so we need a special validator for that.

-Let's start by creating the validator class.
+Let's start by creating the directive:

-<code-example path="form-validation/src/app/shared/alter-ego.directive.ts" region="async-validator"></code-example>
+<code-example path="form-validation/src/app/shared/alter-ego.directive.ts" region="async-validator-directive"></code-example>

-As you can see, the `UniqueAlterEgoValidator` class implements the `AsyncValidator` interface.
+As you can see, the `UniqueAlterEgoValidatorDirective` class implements the `AsyncValidator` interface.
+The directive also registers itself with the `NG_ASYNC_VALIDATORS` provider, a provider with an extensible collection of asynchronous validators.
 In the constructor, we inject the `HeroesService` that has the following interface:

 ```typescript
 interface HeroesService {